isbeorn/nina.docs/docs/tabs/framing.md

-Framing Assistant allows you to frame the next shot perfectly via several online sourced survey images, an inbuilt planetarium, or user supplied image.
-It can utilize plate solving to perfectly align your telescope to match the position of the framing rectangle.
+Framing Assistant allows you to frame the next shot perfectly via several online sky survey services, an inbuilt planetarium, or a user-supplied image.
+It can utilize plate solving to perfectly align your telescope and rotator (if equipped) to match the position of the framing rectangle.

-For further information about using the Framing Asisstant refer to the [advanced framing topic](../advanced/framingassistant.md)
+For further information about using the Framing Assistant refer to the [Advanced Framing](../advanced/framingassistant.md) topic.

 ![The Framing Tab](../images/tabs/framingassistant1.png)

-1. **Image Source Drop Down**
+1. **Image Source** selection menu
-    * Allows you to change the image source
+    * Allows you to specify the source of an image to utilize in the Framing Assistant.
+Possible options are:
-    * Possible options are
-        * Digital Sky Survey: requires an internet connection to download the data
+        * **Digital Sky Survey**: Fetch an image of the object from a sky survey server.
+This requires an internet connection
-        * SkyAtlas: An offline planetarium that displays circles representing approximate target sizes
+        * **Sky Atlas**: N.I.N.A.'s own database of objects.
+Circles representing approximate target sizes will be displayed
-        * From File: can load in a jpg, gif, png or tif file
-        * Cache: utilizes the local cache
-    * Successfully solved local and survey images are cached
+        * **From File**: Load an existing JPEG, GIF, PNG or TIFF image of an object.
+        * **Cache**: Utilize images from a local cache of images there have already been downloded from one of the Digital Sky Survey servers
-    * From File will utilize the Blind Solver to determine the coordinates and it can take a while
+    * When an image is provided through **From File**, the configured [Blind Solver](../advanced/platesolving.md) is used to determine the coordinates and orientation of the image.
+Blind solving can be a slow process and may take a long time to complete
+    * Successfully-solved or downloaded local and sky survey images are cached

-2. **Planetarium Sync Button**
+2. **Planetarium Sync**
-    * This grabs coordinates from a external planetarium program (i.e. stellarium)
+    * Pressing the Planetarium Sync button fetches the coordinates of a selected object from the configured external planetarium program

 3. **Coordinates**
-    * You can set the name, RA and Dec coordinates here as well as the field of view in degrees
+    * The RA, Dec, and Field of View of a location in the sky may be manually entered here
-    * RA, Dec and field of view are unavailable when loading from file
-    > Fields will be populated once the image has been solved
+    * RA, Dec and Field of View are initially unavailable when loading an image from file, however these fields will be populated once the image has been automatically solved

 4. **Load Image**
-    * Starts the image download when using a survey
+    * Starts the image download when using a sky survey
-    * Starts the plate solving mechanism when using from file
+    * Starts the plate solving mechanism when using **From File**
-    * Tries to load the coordinates from cache
+    * Attempts to load an image from the cache using the provided coordinates

 5. **Width, Height, Pixel Size and Focal Length**
-    * Values will be set from a connected camera automatically if available
+    * Values will be set from the connected camera automatically, if available
-    * Not available for DSLR users
+    * These settings are not available to DSLR users
-    * Focal length is not synchronized to the Settings page > This allows you to play around with various focal lengths to check your framing
+    * The specified Focal Length is **not** synchronized to the your Telescope settings.
+This allows you to experiment with various focal lengths
     * These parameters determine the size of the framing rectangle (15)

 6. **Mosaic Panels and rotation**
-    * Rotation can be set freely and should match your cameras orientation as determined by plate solving
+    * Rotation can be set freely and should match your camera's orientation as determined by plate solving
     * You can specify the number of panels for an N x M size mosaic
     * You can specify the % overlap between each panel